bwaldvogel/liblinear-java/README.md

 The upstream changelog can be found at
        http://www.csie.ntu.edu.tw/~cjlin/liblinear/log

-Please be aware that the code would be written differently at various places, if it would be a pure Java project (Java coding style, less use of statics, smaller classes and methods etc.).
+Please be aware that the code would be written differently at various places, i.e.

+- use Java coding style,
+- use less static functions and state,
+- write smaller classes and methods,

+if it would be a pure Java project.

 However, I tried to stick as close as possible to the original C++ source code for the following reasons: